ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Evaluation

 \subsection{Data Extraction Phase}

 We selected two tasks for the Topic Modeling module: identifying the programming languages explored and the topics studied; and one task for the Task Assistant module, article summarization.
-We perform this evaluation with \texttt{gpt-5-nano}.
+In this evaluation, \name\ is configured to use \texttt{gpt-5.2}.